-This paper proposes an individualized perceived export performance (IPEP) framework that allows for the consideration of inter-firm differences in export performance assessment.
+This article proposes an IPEP framework that allows for the consideration of interfirm differences in export performance assessment.
 In this section, we explain the analytical procedure of measuring export performance using the IPEP framework and demonstrate its use with data collected from an exporting firm in New Zealand.
 This sample case is a seafood producer and exporter that was established in 2009 and started exporting from 2010.
 It has 55 employees and is currently exporting to eight foreign markets.

-The IPEP approach is comprised of six distinct, but inter-related, steps, as shown in Figure 1.
+The IPEP approach is comprised of six distinct, but interrelated, steps, as shown in Figure 1.
 In the first two steps, we represent the managerial perception of export performance using a hierarchical framework.
-The coarsest level addresses the main exporting goals: financial and non-financial.
-The next level includes three financial sub-goals (sales, profit, and market share), as well as one non-financial sub-goal (strategic).
-Each of the four sub-goals has associated indicators for assessing the firm's performance (e.g., export sales ratio, export sales growth, and export sales volume, under the sub-goal of sales), and three benchmarks (the firm's own plan, competitors, and domestic performance) are associated with each indicator.
-The full hierarchical framework is presented in Figure 2.
+The coarsest level addresses the main exporting goals: financial and nonfinancial.
+The next level includes three financial subgoals (sales, profit, and market share) as well as one nonfinancial subgoal (strategic).
+Each of the four subgoals has associated indicators for assessing the firm's performance (e.g., export sales ratio, export sales growth, and export sales volume, under the subgoal of sales), and three benchmarks (the firm's own plan, competitors, and domestic performance) are associated with each indicator.
+Figure 2 presents the full hierarchical framework.